maialenz/WetPaws/TESTING.md

   - [Before](docs/testing/lighthouse/contact.html-before-web.png) implementing changes
   - [After](docs/testing/lighthouse/contact.html-after-web.png) following lighthouse suggestions:
     - This has been the best results out of all the pages.
-This is due to the simplicity of the page, minimal structure and no heavy images to be loaded.
+This is due to the simplicity of the page, minimal structure and no heavy imagery to be loaded.
 Still, we can see an improvement after the changes lighthouse suggested.

 - Feedback web page Lighthouse test:
   - Before: This feature was added at the very end of the project, when I noticed some issues as I was testing all the pages (see bugs for more info on error 501).
 Because of this, I forgot to take any screenshots of the lighthouse testing before.